flor14/PWCfilegenerator/README.md

 * These widely used models for pesticide risk assessment are available to download for free from the [USEPA website](https://www.epa.gov/pesticide-science-and-assessing-pesticide-risks/models-pesticide-risk-assessment).

-Despite PWC model presents a simple and intuitive interface for its users, the weather files required to run the model could not be available for specific countries and locations making difficult for researchers without programming skills, environmental managers, and regulators to run simulations.
+Despite PWC model presents a simple and intuitive interface for its users, the weather files required to run the model are not widely  available.
+This makes difficult for researchers without programming skills, environmental managers, and regulators to perform simulations and estimate the pesticide predicted effect concentrations.

-The function to convert a weather dataset in the PWC input file at this R package would increase the use of pesticide fate models in countries where pesticide risk assessment is still underdeveloped.
+The function `PWCfilegenerator::PWC_fg()`, able to convert a weather dataset into the PWC or PRZM5 input file, would increase the use of pesticide fate models in countries where pesticide risk assessment is still underdeveloped.

 ## Installation